 How to reduce the risk of copper in your water

-Does copper affect pool water?
+How does copper affect pool water?

-What are the benefits of copper water bottles?
+Are there benefits to copper water bottles?